San-Diego-Lions/constitution/index.md

 A vote received directly from a voting member via email.
 The email address used to transmit the proxy vote must be on record with the Secretary as belonging to that voting member, prior to the receipt of the vote.

+## Board Workload Management

+The Board shall conduct an annual review of each position's responsibilities and workload, typically at the last board meeting before the Annual General Meeting.
+This review shall:

+1. Assess the time commitment and duties of each board position to ensure reasonable volunteer workloads.
+2. Identify opportunities to redistribute duties, combine positions, or create new support roles as needed.
+3. Establish that no single board member should be expected to dedicate more than ten (10) hours per month to their duties during the regular season, except in extraordinary circumstances.
+4. Document recommended changes to position descriptions and present them to the membership at the next general meeting if constitutional amendments are required.

+The Board may create non-voting support committees or delegate routine administrative tasks to club volunteers to maintain manageable workloads for elected officers.

 ## Coaches Captains and Vice-Captains

 The appointment and removal of the coaches of the Club shall be determined by the Board.